 Certified Provider Suspension Status

-NLF: Boards must place any Texas Rising Star–certified provider that drops below Two-Star certification level on suspension status, per the Texas Rising Star Guidelines and the CLI Engage User Guide.
+NLF: TWC’s CAE must place any Texas Rising Star–certified provider that drops below Two-Star certification level on suspension status, per the Texas Rising Star Guidelines.
 Suspension may last for a minimum of six months to a maximum of 15 months.

+NLF: Boards must ensure that because a provider on suspension status is not eligible for Entry Level designation, no Entry Level designation is noted in the child care case management system (currently TWIST).
+The Board must indicate the suspension status in the “Provider Comments” section, including start and end dates.

+Note: TWC’s CAE will indicate this status on CLI Engage, per the Engage User Guide.

+NLF: Boards must ensure that there is an internal process for supporting providers who are placed on suspension status and for monitoring the provider’s continued compliance with the Entry Level points threshold and certification eligibility.
+Although a provider on suspension is not eligible to receive Entry Level designation status, they must still not exceed the Entry Level points threshold while they are in suspension status.
 NLF: Boards must ensure that if a provider is not eligible to request a certification reassessment or is not at least Two-Star–certified by the ninth month of the suspension date, the provider must not receive new CCS family referrals during the remainder of the suspension period unless the provider is located in a child care desert or serves an underserved population and is approved by TWC to accept new family referrals.
+Boards may request a CCS referral exception per the guidance provided below.

 Note: Referrals may be made for siblings of children who are currently enrolled in the program during this period.

-NLF: Boards must be aware that providers on suspension status that meet certification eligibility and screening requirements may request a certification reassessment at any time after the initial six months of suspension status.
+NLF: Boards and the CAE must be aware that providers on suspension status that meet certification eligibility and screening requirements may request a certification reassessment at any time after the initial six months of suspension status by completing the online assessment request form and uploading required documents into Engage per the Engage User Guide.
+Boards must ensure that providers on suspension status are notified of this.

-NLF: Boards must ensure that any Texas Rising Star–certified provider on suspension status that does not achieve Texas Rising Star recertification or be determined eligible for certification by the end of the 15-month suspension period is not eligible to provide child care services, receives a written Notice of Termination at the beginning of the 15th month, and is not eligible for Entry Level designation, thus ending their rovider Agreement and transferring any children in care within two weeks.
-Subsequently, the provider must meet Texas Rising Star–certification eligibility and screening requirements and are assessed at least at a Two-Star certification level in order to provide child care services.
+NLF: Boards must ensure that any Texas Rising Star–certified provider placed on suspension status that does not achieve Texas Rising Star recertification or be determined eligible for certification by the end of the 15-month suspension period is not eligible to provide child care services, receives a written Notice of Termination at the beginning of the 15th month, and is not eligible for Entry Level designation, thus ending their CCS Provider Agreement and transferring any children in care within 30 calendar days.
+Subsequently, the provider may return to CCS once they meet Texas Rising Star–certification eligibility and screening requirements and are assessed at least at a Two-Star certification level.

+Note: Providers in this situation are not eligible for an Entry Level designation extension waiver, as described below.

-NLF: Boards must ensure any child care provider that has their CCS Agreement terminated due to the inability to move out of suspension status is provided information upon termination that includes the next steps for requesting assessment and returning to CCS, to include if mentoring supports will be provided.
+NLF: Boards must ensure any child care provider that has their CCS Provider Agreement terminated due to the inability to move out of suspension status is provided information upon termination that includes the next steps for requesting assessment and returning to CCS, including if mentoring supports will be provided.

-and Designation Extension Waivers
+CCS Referral Exception Requests